-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 75 ICU admissions and 34 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 88 ICU admissions and 38 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
 The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
 Please note that pneumonia and influenza admissions serve as a proxy for influenza activity but do not necessarily represent influenza infections.

 Figure 3.
-Number (a) and age group distribution (b) of non-ICU, ICU, and Deaths associated with P&I Admissions in Kaiser Permanente Northern California Hospitals, 2018-2019 Season to Date (a)
+Number (a) and age group distribution (b) of non-ICU, ICU, and Deaths associated with P&I Admissions in Kaiser Permanente Northern California Hospitals, 2018-2019 Season to Date

-3. Influenza-Associated Hospitalizations, California Emerging Infections Program The California Emerging Infections Program (CEIP), Influenza Surveillance Network (FluSurv-NET) conducts population-based surveillance for laboratory-confirmed influenza-associated hospitalizations among patients of all ages in Alameda, Contra Costa, and San Francisco counties.
-The incidence of influenza-associated hospitalizations per 100,000 population was the same in week 41 (0.05) compared to Week 40 (0.05) (Figure 4).
+3. Influenza-Associated Hospitalizations, California Emerging Infections Program

+The California Emerging Infections Program (CEIP), Influenza Surveillance Network (FluSurv-NET) conducts population-based surveillance for laboratory-confirmed influenza-associated hospitalizations among patients of all ages in Alameda, Contra Costa, and San Francisco counties.

+The incidence of influenza-associated hospitalizations per 100,000 population was higher in week 42 (0.08) compared to Week 41 (0.05) (Figure 4).
 Data for the most recent two weeks are not presented because results are still being collected and are likely to change.

 Figure 4.
-Incidence of Influenza Hospitalizations in CEIP Counties, 2016-2019 Note: The 2014-15 season contains a week 53.
+Incidence of Influenza Hospitalizations in CEIP Counties, 2016-2019

+Note: The 2014-15 season contains a week 53.
 Data have been shifted so that week 1 aligns across years.

-4. Influenza Mortality Surveillance from Death Certificates Deaths occurring in California among residents who had influenza noted in any cause of death field on the death certificate (text or coded) are defined as influenza-coded deaths.
+4. Influenza Mortality Surveillance from Death Certificates

+Deaths occurring in California among residents who had influenza noted in any cause of death field on the death certificate (text or coded) are defined as influenza-coded deaths.
 The percentage of influenza-coded deaths is calculated by dividing the number of influenza-coded deaths by the total number of all cause deaths during the same period.
 Influenza-coded deaths are not necessarily laboratory-confirmed and are an underestimate of all influenza-associated deaths.

-During Week 43, one new influenza-coded death was identified.
-To date during the 2018-2019 influenza season, three influenza-coded deaths have been identified (Figure 5).
-The percentage of deaths coded as influenza during Week 43 was 0% compared to 0.02% during Week 42 (Figure 6).
+During Week 44, two new influenza-coded death were identified.
+To date during the 2018-2019 influenza season, five influenza-coded deaths have been identified (Figure 5).
+The percentage of deaths coded as influenza during Week 44 was 0% compared to 0.1% during Week 43 (Figure 6).

 Figure 5.
 Number of Influenza-coded Deaths Identified from Death Certificates by Week of Death, 2018-2019 Season